microsoft/movie-db-java-on-azure/README.md

 ### Functions Design ###

-- For now, Node.js is being used instead of Java in this sample application for the Azure functions; this will be updated in the near future
 - They are used for independent micro computations
-- They are used for linking two disconnected units in a workflow
+- They are used for linking two disconnected units in a workflow - re-sizes images uploaded to Azure Storage.
+They are triggered by an Azure Blob upload action.

 ## Troubleshooting ##